 Book tickets and check out the full menu online here.

-This Woollahra local favourite recently started doing brunch 10am till 12pm each Saturday and Sunday.
-With a whole section of this menu dedicated to brunch specific cocktails, there is no way to avoid a weekend morning boozy brunch celebration.
-Why?
-Simply, because it’s the weekend.
+This Woollahra favourite is now doing brunch 10am till 12pm each Saturday and Sunday.
+With a whole section of this menu dedicated to brunch specific cocktails, why not indulge in a weekend morning boozy brunch celebration.
 Executive Chef Justin North has been at the forefront of creating the menu using locally sourced produce for a farm to table style experience.

 88 Oxford Street, Woollahra NSW 2025

 Saturday and Sunday 10m-12pm

 Take a long hard look at the full brunch menu here, it’s well worth it.

 Partnering with Veuve Clicquot, Double Bay now has a bottomless Champagne Saturday with The Brunch at Mrs. Sippy!
 Just as any lady will tell you, sharing is caring.
 Mrs. Sippy has designed a menu made for the masses rather than the solo soul.
 Take your pick from the fresh seasonal fruit plate, followed by a golden chia pot.
 Bite down on a smoked trout blini stack before crunching of a slice of brunch pizza.
 Yes, a brunch pizza – topped with prosciutto, egg, heirloom tomato, ricotta, chilli, charred greens and fresh basil.
 Then freshen up with a poached chicken salad.
 Like any good guest, eat everything on offer and finish with some brioche French toast.

 Boozy brunches at Mrs Sippy are on every Saturday from 11am-4pm.
 Your bottomless Champagne Saturday ranges from $99 with Chandon Brut NV & Chandon Brut NV Rosé, to $140 to pair your meal with Veuve Clicquot and Veuve Clicquot Rosé.